 Hair dyes and allergic reactions

-The European Scientific Committee on Consumer Safety (SCCS) has tested and classified 110 hair dyes into extreme, strong, and moderate sensitizers.
+For starters, the European Scientific Committee on Consumer Safety (SCCS) has tested and classified 110 hair dyes into extreme, strong, and moderate sensitizers.

-This is how SCCS has classified the six hair coloring chemicals in the Tints of Nature permanent hair color.
+This is how the SCCS has classified the six hair coloring chemicals in the Tints of Nature permanent hair color.